jhsware/create-inferno-app-experimental/README.md

 ### Issues with `npm run start`
 TODO: `npm run start` rebuilds on changes but does not update in browser
+  - The file updates in devtools but change isn't reflected in DOM (try changing a text in the page)
+  - Possible side effect of "index.esm.js:4 You are running production build of Inferno in development mode.
+Use dev:module entry point."
+  - Possibly related to https://github.com/infernojs/create-inferno-app/issues/15 (PR https://github.com/infernojs/create-inferno-app/pull/17/files)

 TODO: `npm run start` uses Inferno in production build, should use development build
 - index.esm.js:4 You are running production build of Inferno in development mode.
 Use dev:module entry point.